 My only complaint is that the font is rather small on some signs:

-Side note : I also would have wished to have the similar arrangement with individual bus logos accompanying the OPTC like they have on other signs.
+Side note :one: : I also would have wished to have the similar arrangement with individual bus logos accompanying the OPTC like they have on other signs.
 On top of that, do a lot of people understand that the blue buses are STM?
 In this case it does not matter, since there is no duplication, but perhaps I can see this becoming a point of confusion in other places.

-Side note : Notice the varying sized arrow, like I noted above.
+Side note :two: : Notice the varying sized arrow, like I noted above.
 Thinner on darker signs, thicker on lighter signs.

 I think the better solution to show direction rather than using small font is what was originally shown in the ARTM signage video: